canjs/canjs/recipes.md

 is perfect for situations where you want a responsive UI, but may not want to wait for updates from the server before displaying data, or you need to make your data persist offline.
-Storing your responses in `localStorage` allows you to access it offline as well as get data to the view as quickly as possible.
+Storing your responses in `localStorage` allows you to get data to the view as quickly as possible.

 <iframe style="width: 100%; height: 300px"
         src="http://jsfiddle.net/ralphholzmann/73Xuk/5/embedded/result%2Cjs/"